 Sets the address and port for the socket on which the server will accept connections.
-It is possible to specify just the port.
+It is possible to specify just the port, so Angie listens on all available IPv4 (and IPv6, if enabled) interfaces.
 The address can also be a hostname, for example: